Four artists weave the past into art

 Graminski will create a site-specific installation using textiles and text to explore memory, identity and relationship.
 Some of her textiles will be made by embedding dolls’ clothes into crocheted patterns.
 “I see my studio as a laboratory where I collect disparate specimens and manipulate and transform them, sometimes contrasting them with unlikely pairing,” she has written.

 The Howland Cultural Center is located at 477 Main St. and is open Friday through Monday, 1 to 5 p.m.
 A reception planned for Saturday, Jan.
 13, from 3 to 5 p.m. ties into Second Saturday.
 On Jan.
 20, at 2 p.m., the four artists will participate in a panel discussion on memory and textiles in art, including a participatory performance.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.